 The Isle of Wight Jurassic Coast

 The Isle of Wight is one of Europe’s richest sites for prehistoric remains.
 The coastline isn’t just beautiful, it’s also ripe for dinosaur hunting and people are still finding significant fossils today!
 Explore the cliffs of the wild beaches along the south coast Military Road – such as Compton Beach and the prettily named Shepherd’s Chine and Whale Chine, which are only accessible through the dunes on foot.
 If you’re lucky there’ll be an ice cream van.

 Visit Osborne House

 Osborne House was Queen Victoria’s summer residence, her holiday cottage if you will.
 But it is so much more.
 This mansion offers a snapshot of the royal family’s life when they enjoyed their holidays here.
-The extensive gardens slope down to the sea and it’s amazing looking out the windows and imagining Victoria enjoying her sea views.
+The extensive gardens slope down to the sea and it’s amazing looking out the windows and imagining Victoria enjoying her sea views at Osborne House Isle of Wight.
 There’s even a Swiss-style chalet where the royal children created their own little kingdom and a modesty-preserving bathing carriage on the beach.

 Walk the Isle of Wight Coast Path

-This might be something that you do in sections over time but the 74-mile Isle of Wight coastal path is very worthwhile, with stunning views that you just won’t get from touring around in a vehicle.
+This might be something that you do in sections over a number of Isle of Wight holidays but there is no doubt the 74-mile Isle of Wight coastal path is very worthwhile, with stunning views that you just won’t get from touring around in a vehicle.

 Brading Roman Villa